MoeraOrg/moeraorg.github.io/administration/installation/config.md

 node.link-preview.domains: []
 ```

-The list of domains.
-Previews of the links in these domains will be constructed
+The list of regular expression patterns matching domains.
+Previews of the links
-with the third-party service instead of the built-in one.
+in these domains will be constructed with the third-party service instead of
+the built-in one.

 ## Settings